edanaher/idecl/README.md

 Milestone 4: Projects
 - [X] Sharing code across users
 - [ ] Starter code/template for the project
-  - [ ] Via generalized forking; files can be editable, inherited, hidden, or ignored, and static or updated.
+  - [ ] Via generalized forking; files can be editable, hidden, or ignored, and static or updated.
+(Also useful for copying projects year to year)
+- [X] Tests
-- [ ] Tests
+  - [ ] Points assigned to each test.
 - [ ] Solution for testing tests/giving to students after
-  - [ ] Points assigned to each test.
 - [ ] UI for managing all of this

 Milestone 5: MVP Classroom